-The past decade has seen a number of significant additions to the facilities, whilst existing buildings have been successfully converted to new use including a fitness suite, a theatre, an unusually productive photographic studio and dark room, a newly refurbished dining room, a new Sixth Form Art Studio, a newly opened Library in Caldecote Tower and the Atar-Zwillenberg Beit HaKnesset for both formal and informal Jewish learning.
+The past decade has seen a number of significant additions to the facilities, whilst existing buildings have been successfully converted to new use including a fitness suite, a theatre, an unusually productive photographic studio and dark room, a newly refurbished dining room, a new Sixth Form Art Studio, a newly opened Library in Caldecote Tower, a new Music Technology Suite and the Atar-Zwillenberg Beit HaKnesset for both formal and informal Jewish learning.

-The Head Master of Immanuel College is currently a member of HMC, of the Haileybury Group and of PaJes, the Partnership for Jewish Schools, which provides a forum and training for a family of high-achieving and over-subscribed State-funded primary and secondary schools.
+The Head Master of Immanuel College is currently a member of HMC, of the Haileybury Group and of PaJes, the Partnership for Jewish Schools, which provides a forum and training for a family of high-achieving and over-subscribed State-funded and independent primary and secondary schools.

-Teaching and Learning
+Teaching & Learning